 Whether you are a DJ who is new to the scene or someone who has been in the business for years, everyone seems to start out with the same bad habits and eventually, after practice and experience, grow out of them.
 The best way to avoid these habits, is to do your research and watch other professionals.
-But, sometimes there are things that maybe can’t be avoided until we figure it out for ourselves.
+But, sometimes there are things that can’t be avoided until we figure it out for ourselves.

 Using Too Much FX

-A huge mistake DJ’s can make when they are just starting out, is using too many FX in their mixes.
+A huge mistake DJ’s can make when they are just starting out, is using too much FX in their mixes.
 During the set and in the moment, it may sound like it is really amping up the mix, but in turn, could be hurting what you’re putting out there.

 Replaying Sets From Previous Gigs

 Many DJ’s will recycle sets from their previous gigs, not realizing that people notice and will start to catch on.
 Just because a set went well last month or last week, does not mean it will garner the same reaction at your next event.

 New material is key when playing gigs at new venues.
 It helps create a following and show the audience your creativity.
 DJ TechTools writer, Mohamed Kamal explains, “Breaking away from old routine will make you a more versatile DJ and an experienced music programmer- something that being an expert at mixing doesn’t teach you.”

 It is the atmosphere and nature of the profession to play in clubs and venues where alcohol is present and flowing.
 However, becoming intoxicated at a gig can greatly hinder your ability to perform successfully and can be difficult to erase from the minds of attendees in the future.
 Inebriation can hinder your ability to read the crowd and know and hear the difference between a strong performance and a lackluster one.

 Some of these habits new DJs will grow out of as they learn and experience more, and some will stay with the more mediocre ones.
 Take notes and learn from successful DJs.
 See the good habits they stick with, and how they present themselves as a professional.